Date of Award

 Evidence-based HF self-care transition programs have the potential to assist HF patients to successfully transition from hospital to home, demonstrating improved quality of life and reduction in readmissions.
 The advanced practice nurse possesses the knowledge base and skill set to meet the individual HF patient needs by incorporating education and self care.
 A successful practice change that is sustainable can yield significant financial implications for the healthcare system.

 Robinson, Julia E., "A Structured Telephonic Transition Program for Heart Failure Patients" (2016).
-Doctor of Nursing Practice Projects.
+Doctor of Nursing Practice Final Manuscripts.
 6.